nicohlr/ipychart/docs/docs/user_guide/usage.md

 });
 ```

-This example is taken from [the introduction page of the Chart.js documentation](https://www.chartjs.org/docs/latest/).
-As you can see, there are also three main arguments in Chart.js : data, type and options.
-These are the same arguments in ipychart, exept for the type argument which as been renamed in king in ipychart because type is a reserved keyword in the Python language.
-Now, lets take a look of how we can create the same chart as above bu using Python code and ipychart in our jupyter notebook environment :
+This example is taken from [the getting-started page of the Chart.js documentation](https://www.chartjs.org/docs/latest/getting-started/).
+As you can see, there are also three main arguments in Chart.js : **data**, **type** and **options**.
+These are the same arguments in ipychart, exept for the **type** argument which as been renamed **"kind"** in ipychart because type is a reserved keyword in the Python language.
+Now, lets take a look of how we can create the same chart as above but using Python code and the ipychart library in our jupyter notebook environment :

 ``` py
 from ipychart import Chart